 These amusement facilities are purposely-made and designed for physical exercises through jumping on fabric and spring trampolines, with inclined surfaces and distanced jumping spots.
-Trampoline parks are also fitted with safety equipment and foam surfaces to prevent people from crashing into walls and sharp-edged corners, to mitigate possible injuries.
+Trampoline parks are also fitted with safety equipment and foam surfaces to prevent people from crashing into walls and sharp-edged corners to mitigate possible injuries.

-Children and adults both suffer injuries from minor scrapes & cuts to major fractures, bone dislocations, and even spinal cord injuries.
-In rare cases, jumpers have had traumatic brain injuries after hitting their heads into a hard surface, and paralysis.
+In trampoline parks, children and adults suffer injuries from minor scrapes to major fractures, bone dislocations, and even spinal cord injuries.
+In rare cases, trampoline jumpers have had traumatic brain injuries and paralysis after hitting their heads on a hard surface.
 Most of these injuries are caused due to unsafe facilities and the absence of adequate safety equipment and coverings.

 Trampoline park liability

-A victim with a catastrophic injury is empowered to bring legal action against the trampoline park if the injury was sustained due to a fault of the park management: either for the absence of safety equipment, faulty trampolines, overcrowded parks or etc.
+A victim with a catastrophic injury is empowered to bring legal action against the trampoline park if the injury was sustained due to a fault of the park management: either for the absence of safety equipment, faulty trampolines, or overcrowded parks.

-Trampoline park injury lawsuit loans
+Trampoline park injury pre-settlement lawsuit loans

 If you are a victim facing financial hardships before your trampoline park case settles, you could benefit from lawsuit funding for injuries caused at the facility.
 Pre-settlement legal funding is not a conventional loan due to its no win- no pay guarantee.
 This means if you don’t win your case, you are no longer tied to paying back the advance.